-Gain an insight into the fascinating work of the Trust’s National Bird of Prey Hospital™ with a tour and talk from staff who work in the hospital helping to treat, monitor and rehabilitate wild, injured birds of prey, with a talk from an experienced member of our team.
+Gain an insight into the fascinating work of the Trust’s National Bird of Prey Hospital™ helping to treat, monitor and rehabilitate wild, injured birds of prey, with a talk from an experienced member of our team.

 Pupils will learn about the hospital’s role as a facility for our conservation, research and rehabilitation work, and have the opportunity to ‘ask the expert’ any questions about caring for wild birds and the job role itself.

 Our hospital is a fascinating facility and provides a wonderful opportunity for us to talk about and show pupils some of the stages of the bird of prey life cycle.

 With some species it’s possible the pupils will be able to view them in brooding incubators or when the chicks are a little older they can be brought outside.
 It’s a really special experience for the pupils but it is dependent on timing and, of course, nature!
 Unfortunately, we cannot take visitors and groups inside the hospital.
 However, pupils will find out who is in receiving treatment at the time of their visit and there is often the opportunity to discreetly view patients being prepared for their release back to the wild!